 5. Universal Media Server

-If no-fuss media streaming capability to DLNA compatible devices is all you want, Universal Media Server is going to serve you just fine.
-It has an extremely simple UI, and can be set up fairly easily.
-Universal Media Server supports streaming to a huge variety of devices, and can transcode most of audio, video, and image formats without any configuration.
+If no-fuss media streaming via DLNA-compatible devices is all that you want, Universal Media Server is going to serve you just fine.
+It has an extremely simple UI and can be set up fairly easily.
+It supports streaming to a huge variety of devices, and can transcode most of audio, video, and image formats without any configuration.
 Among its many features are bit-rate adjustment according to network speed, and a web interface to work even with devices that don’t have DLNA support.

 To set up Universal Media Server, just add the location of the stored media in the Navigation Share setting.
 Now, open a web browser (or DLNA browser app) on any device connected to the same network which is used to host the server and enter the IP address of the hosting device followed by “:9001“.
 In my case, the URL was 192.168.1.6:9001 and to check yours, you can click on the “Web Interface” button above.
 Once other devices such as smartphones, TVs, tablets, gaming consoles, or other computers on the same network are connected to the server, they can display and play all the media contents such as images, videos, music, etc.